SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/css-validator.PNG'>
 </li>
-<li>The form on the Orders page was tested to ensure it was set up correctly and all data submitted was recieved accurately.
+<li>The form on the Orders page was tested to ensure it was set up correctly and all data submitted was received accurately.
 As this is a dummy form, the value for action used was https://formdump.codeinstitute.net/. </li>
 <ul><li>This is the dummy page used in the Coders Coffeehouse walkthrough project in the HTML & CSS Essentials modules and served the same purpose for validating the form element of my project.</li></ul>
-<li>All anchor tags were tested to ensure they worked and to ensure external links opened in seperate tabs.</li>
+<li>All anchor tags were tested to ensure they worked and to ensure external links opened in separate tabs.</li>
 </ul>

 ## Bugs